EPHS Gifted and Talented Parent Resources

 You will start receiving college mailings.
 Begin collecting them in two separate bags, those to consider and those to donate to the CRC.
 (The CRC especially needs college catalogs.)

 Touch base with your Gifted and Talented Program Coordinator or counselor if you have questions.

-Continue to visit the CRC to review the scholarship binder and begin to learn more about on-site college admission visits and all that the CRC offers.
+Continue to visit the CRC to review the scholarship binder (also available via Naviance and Daily Bulletin) and begin to learn more about on-site college admission visits and all that the CRC offers.
 Ask questions.
-(Also available via Naviance.)

 Continue with your chosen sports and activities.